 What is a functional resume?

-Other choices to use when writing a resume include:
+When to use a functional resume

-Reverse-chronological.
 The reverse-chronological resume lists work experience from newest to oldest.
 This resume is good for professionals with no or few gaps in work experience and whose experience is closely related to the job opening.

-Combination.
-The mix of a chronological and functional resumes results in the “combination” resume.
+The mix of chronological and functional resumes results in the “combination” resume.
 Skills and abilities are listed first, followed by chronological experience.
 This resume format is good for emphasizing specific skills and abilities of professionals with diverse backgrounds and creative applicants like designers or artists.

 Below, you’ll find tips and examples for writing a functional resume.

 Once you’ve decided the functional format is a good fit, you can then go about designing and customizing your resume.
 Here are a few guidelines to consider as you write your functional resume:

 1. Start with a summary.

 Opening your resume with a concise summary is optional but it can be a nice addition to a functional resume because it gives employers more context about you.
 In this summary, include your primary experience, relevant skills and overarching career goals.